-A graduate degree in Cellular and Molecular Nutrition can lead to excellent careers and professional opportunities in the applied, industrial, research, and academic health sectors.
+A graduate degree in Biomedical Nutrition Science can lead to excellent careers and professional opportunities in the applied, industrial, research, and academic health sectors.

 The program’s mission is to promote an understanding of the relationship between nutrition and disease, through conducting basic nutritional science research, using predominantly cellular, biochemical, and molecular techniques, translational, and animal models of human disease.